sidrashahbaz/specs/patient-charting/manage-adverse-reaction/read/PC82-get-adverse-reaction.md

 4. System displays the full patient chart.
 5. Physician selectes the adverse reaction tab.
 6. System then displays the patient's adverse reactions list.
+7. Repeat step 3 and 4 from the success scenario.

 ________________________________________________________________________
 **Reference Hl7 V3 Interaction Identifiers:**